Train bound for Havana derails in Las Tunas: Around 900 people were on board

 The news was published as "developing" by the Periódico Las Tunas Cuba, so updates are expected regarding the final status of the evacuated passengers and the cause of the accident.

-The accident is part of a sustained pattern of derailments on the Central Cuban Line.
+The accident is part of a sustained pattern of derailments on the Cuban Central Line.

-The province of Las Tunas has been the scene of at least three of these incidents in less than two years: in Jobabo in August 2024, when the Manzanillo–Havana train derailed without injuries or significant damage; in Bartle in October 2025, with 577 passengers on board and no injuries; and now in Omaja, Majibacoa municipality.
+The province of Las Tunas has been the scene of at least three of these incidents in less than two years: in Jobabo in August 2024, when the Manzanillo–Havana train derailed with no injuries or significant damage; in Bartle in October 2025, with 577 passengers on board and no injuries; and now in Omaja, Majibacoa municipality.

 Filed under: